Honeypot anti-spam for Discord

 Spam bots ban themselves.

 MadHoney doesn't try to recognize spam.
 It wires up your server so only a bot would ever trigger the trap.
 Humans click Verify, read a captcha, and get in.
-Bots post in the decoy channel and get banned, messages wiped, before anyone wakes up.
+Bots post in the decoy channel and get banned.
+MadHoney deletes their recent messages before anyone wakes up.

 servers protected